 Tour of the Kingdom Sportive

-For 2019, Dunfermline Cycling Club is proud to once again be hosting our annual cycle sportive on Saturday the 25th of May, the Tour of the Kingdom.
+For 2020, Dunfermline Cycling Club is proud to once again be hosting our annual cycle sportive on Saturday 23rd of May, the Tour of the Kingdom.
 Taking place on some of the finest roads and views in Fife, it is an event not to be missed!

-There are some fantastic changes this year including the new startline and HQ located at The Cycle Hub within the beautiful Pittencrieff Park (known locally as The Glen).
+Following the great success of 2019 the start line and HQ will once again be located at The Cycle Hub within the beautiful Pittencrieff Park (known locally as The Glen).

 Our sportive also offers the following features: